themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 **8. Switching between model training and clustering**

 The model is trained for 500 epochs.
-The clustering step is run once at the start of each epoch to generate pseudo-labels for whole dataset.
+The clustering step is run once at the start of each epoch to generate pseudo-labels for the whole dataset.
 Then, the regular training of ConvNet using cross-entropy loss is continued for all the batches.
 The paper uses SGD optimizer with momentum of 0.9, learning rate of 0.05 and weight decay of <tt class="math">10^{-5}</tt>.
 They trained it on Pascal P100 GPU.

 ## Code Implementation of DeepCluster